zaksabeast/PokemonRNGGuides/guides/Tools and Emulators/Desmume Setup.md

 ## Setting up Desmume

 1. Download both Desmume and the lua dlls.
+   - You'll need either the 32-bit or the 64-bit dlls depending on which Desmume version you have (win32 or win64).
 2. Place both dlls into the same folder as the Desmume executable.
 3. Download the lua script for your game version.
 4. Open Desmume, then under `File` choose `Open ROM`.